Names of the United States: Names in the European cultural sphere

 In Spanish, the United States of America is known as Estados Unidos de América (abbreviated EE.
-UU. or EUA).
+UU. or EUA) and commonly known as Estados Unidos (United States).
 The Americas are known simply as América.
-Spanish uses estadounidense and less commonly, americano for the adjectival form, though americano more often refers to anyone or anything from the Americas.
+Spanish uses estadounidense or estadunidense and less commonly, norteamericano (North American) for the adjectival form.
+Americano is sometimes used, but more often refers to anyone or anything from the Americas.
 Other Romance languages like French (translated États-Unis d'Amérique), Portuguese (Estados Unidos da América, abbreviated as EUA), Italian (Stati Uniti d'America) or Romanian (Statele Unite ale Americii) follow a similar pattern, but in European Portuguese, the word América can refer both to the continent of the Americas and to the country.
 In Brazilian Portuguese, América only refers to the continent of the Americas.
 In German, the country's name is translated to Vereinigte Staaten von Amerika and in Dutch to Verenigde Staten van Amerika.
-In Esperanto, the United States is known as "Usono," with the adjective form for American being "Usona."
-These constructions borrow the first letters of the English words United States of North America, while changing the final "a" to an "o" for the noun form in conformance with the rules of Esperanto grammar.
+In Esperanto, the United States is known as Usono, with the adjective form for American being Usona.
+These constructions borrow the first letters of the English words United States of North America, while changing the final a to an o for the noun form in conformance with the rules of Esperanto grammar.